-In Year 10, you will take part in practical cooking activities to practise, hone and learn new cooking skills.
-Alongside this you will study the content for the examination, unit 1 - the hospitality and catering industry - which includes learning about the vocational sector and applying this to a set scenario where students consider hospitality and catering provision for specific locations.
+In Year 10, you will take part in practical cooking activities to practise, hone and learn new high level cooking skills which will feed into unit 2.
+Alongside this you will study the content for the written examination;

+Unit 1- The hospitality and catering industry - includes learning about the vocational sector and applying this to a set scenario where you consider hospitality and catering provision for specific locations.
 You will also look at how establishments operate efficiently, legally and financially whilst meeting the needs of their clients .